 All directors will be elected at the Annual Meeting to serve for a term expiring at the next annual meeting of stockholders and until his or her successor is elected, or until the director's death, resignation or removal.
-If you sign your proxy card but do not give instructions with respect to the voting of directors, your shares will be voted for the eight persons recommended by the Board.
-If you wish to give specific instructions with respect to the voting of directors are voting of directors, your must do so with respect to the individual nominee.
-If any nominee becomes unavailable for election as a result of an unexpected occurrence, your shares will be voted for the election of a substitute nominee proposed by Equinix's Board.
+If you sign your proxy card but do not give instructions with respect to the voting of directors, your shares will be voted for the 10 persons recommended by the Board.
+If you wish to give specific instructions with respect to the voting of director as a result of an unexpected occurrence, your shares will be voted for the election of a substitute nominee proposed by Equinix's Board.
 Each person nominated for election has agreed to serve if elected, and our Board has no reason to believe that any nominee will be unable to serve.

-The eight directors who are being nominated for election by the holders of common stock to the Board, their ages as of April 1, 2015, their positions and offices held with Equinix, and certain biographical information, including directorships held with other public companies during the past five years, are set forth below.
+The 10 directors who are being nominated for election by the holders of common stock to the Board, their ages as of April 1, 2016, their positions and offices held with Equinix, and certain biographical information, including directorships held with other public companies during the past five years, are set forth below.
 In addition, we have provided information concerning the particular experience, qualifications, attributes and/or skills that led the Nominating Committee and the Board to determine that each nominee should serve as a director of Equinix.